avantrec/avantrec.github.io/sonoplus-faq/index.md

 ## What is SonoPlus *not* good for?

 SonoPlus provides AirPlay v1, not v2.
 This means that it doesn't include the enhancements in v2, such as the ability to synchronise audio with video playback on the sending device.

+## Is there a software-only version of SonoPlus?

+Not yet, but possibly in the future.
+We want to control the exact hardware specifications for the time being, to deliver a consistently good experience.

 *Any other questions?
 Please get in touch at [avantrec.ltd@gmail.com](avantrec.ltd@gmail.com)*.